dirtyredz/DockBuilder/README.txt

     if not pcall(require, 'mods.DockBuilder.scripts.entity.stationfounder') then print('Mod: DockBuilder, failed to extend stationfounder.lua!') end
     [/code]

-Step 3:
-If you are NOT using the BETA version of avorion 0.14+, then you NEED to navigate to the mods config file:
-[quote]
-mods/DockBuilder/config/DockBuilderConfig.lua
-[/quote]
-And change the price for the FighterFactory to ZERO

 Thats it your done. start up your game or server and enjoy being able to build your own empire with every station available to you.

 [b][size=24pt]Download[/size][/b]